(904) 278-5383 info@dynamiccorp.com

 Legal Compliance:

-HR plays a crucial role in ensuring that the termination process complies with all legal requirements.
+Human Resources plays a crucial role in ensuring that the termination process complies with all legal requirements.
 They can provide guidance on relevant labor laws, termination notices, severance packages, and other legal obligations.

 Communication Planning: